 Start by setting some boundaries.
 Keep pets out of the nursery, and define zones using safety-gates or by closing doors, and keep an eye on bub at all times when pets are around.

-Try “listening” to your pets by observing their interactions with your child.
+Try ‘listening’ to your pets by observing their interactions with your child.
 I have two cats, one is very shy and will escape at the first sign of trouble – so I make sure she has a clear exit and somewhere to hang out undisturbed.
-The top of the cat tree is working, for now.
+The top of the cat tree is working for now.

-That’s all well and good with cats, but what about our other furry friends?
+But what about our other furry friends?

 While I’ve been lucky the miniature members of my family have gotten along so far, I understand that bites and scratches can happen, and these are more common than you might think …